rileyjmurray/sageopt/docs/source/api_reference/sageopt.sage_signomials.rst

 =============================

-optimization
+Optimization
 ------------

-There are two main functions for generating SAGE relaxations of signomial programs.

-The simpler function is called ``sig_relaxation``, it applies to unconstrained problems, or constrained problems where the feasible set :math:`X` has a tractable convex representation.

-The more complicated function is called ``sig_constrained_relaxation``, it applies when the problem includes explicit signomial inequality constraints (:math:`g(x) \geq 0`) or equality constraints (:math:`g(x) = 0`).
+There are two main functions for generating SAGE relaxations of signomial programs: ``sig_relaxation`` and ``sig_constrained_relaxation``.
+Both of these functions can handle constraints, but they differ in which constraints they allow. ``sig_relaxation`` requires that all constraints are incorporated into a set :math:`X`, which has a tractable convex representation.
+In more general settings, you can use ``sig_constrained_relaxation``.
+In addition to convex constraints represented by :math:`X`, this function allows explicit signomial inequality constraints (:math:`g(x) \geq 0`) and equality constraints (:math:`g(x) = 0`).
-Explicit signomial constraints are necessary when the feasible set is nonconvex, although explicit constraints can sometimes be useful even when the feasible set is convex.
+Explicit signomial constraints are necessary when the feasible set is nonconvex, although they can be useful in other contexts.

-These functions allow the user to specify whether they want to construct primal-form or dual-form SAGE relaxations.
-Generally speaking, the dual is more useful, because sageopt includes additional functions to help recover solutions from a dual relaxation.
+Both ``sig_relaxation`` and ``sig_constrained_relaxation`` allow the user to specify whether they want primal-form or dual-form SAGE relaxations.
+Generally speaking, the dual is more useful.
+This is because sageopt includes additional functions to help recover solutions from a dual relaxation.
 Primal relaxations have important theoretical properties, but we will not describe those here.
-From a practical standpoint, the main purpose of constructing and solving the primal relaxation is to verify that primal and dual objectives are close to one another.
+From a practical standpoint, the main purpose of solving the primal relaxation is to verify that reportedly "optimal" primal and dual objectives are close to one another.
 It is a good idea to check this manually, since numerical solvers (such as MOSEK, or ECOS, or SCS) can sometimes report "optimal" status codes even when a returned solution is infeasible or highly-suboptimal.

 .. autofunction:: sageopt.sig_relaxation